 Note* Clients may find more details within their Fusion Client Hub.

-Deposits made via Visa, or Mastercard will be credited to the clients’ account immediately.
-On the other hand, deposits made via a bank transfer internationally to Australia will appear into the clients’ trading account within 2 to 3 business days.
+Deposits made via Visa or Mastercard will be credited to the clients’ account immediately.
+On the other hand, deposits made via a bank transfer internationally to Australia will appear in the clients’ trading account within 2 to 3 business days.

 No restrictions and fees are imposed on fund withdrawals as well.
 Withdrawals via credit or debit cards are processed within 1 to 5 business days, while withdrawals via bank wires are processed within 2 to 5 business days.